January 18, 2016

 With New Year"s Day firmly behind us, you might think the major holidays are in the rear-view mirror, but you would be mistaken.
 One more reason to celebrate lurks around the corner: Bubble Wrap Appreciation Day!
 As this most prestigious of days nears (it's on January 25), let's prepare to honor it appropriately and chat about all things packaging!

 Who doesn't love bubble wrap?
-As a lightweight packaging product, it helps cushion and reduce damage during shipping and handling without adding any significant costs to shipping.
+As a lightweight packaging product, it helps cushion and reduces damage during shipping and handling without adding any significant costs to shipping.
 On top of that, bubble wrap is just plain fun.
-Whether you use it to wrap yourself and a friend up for a sumo battle or just pop the bubbles between your fingers, you would be hard pressed to find a better way to spend a Friday night!
+Whether you use it to wrap yourself and a friend up for a sumo battle or just pop the bubbles between your fingers, you would be hard-pressed to find a better way to spend a Friday night!

 As great as bubble wrap is, though, it is only one option in a very long line of shipping options a company has to choose from.
 And while other choices may not be as fun as bubble wrap, they do offer certain benefits when used in proper shipping applications.